serialseb/serialseb.github.com/speaker/links-forms-unicorns/index.md

 layout: talk
 title: Links, forms and unicorns
 description: |
-    Caching is one of the most powerful feature of HTTP and ReSTful architecture, and also one of the most misunderstood.
-This session will review what can be done with HTTP, debunk a few myths and show some commonly-implemented patterns you can implement in your own clients2.
+    Hypermedia is the most powerful aspect of the web, a tried and tested technology that lets you link things with other things.
+This session will start from a poorly designed, RPC-style API and evolve it by introducing links and forms, resulting in decreased coupling, leaner clients and happier users.
 deliveries:
     - conf: Oredev 2011
       location: Malmo, UK